-There are spam emails currently circulating that claim to be from staff at Burli trying to send a document via WeTransfer.
+There are spam emails currently circulating that seem to be from someone at Burli trying to send a document via WeTransfer.

-They do not come from Burli or any of our servers, accounts, or employees.
-We think they are a phishing attack, aimed at gathering email login information.
+The emails do not come from Burli and should be deleted.
+They are likely a phishing attack, aimed at gathering email login information.

-In early January 2019 many of our friends, customers, and partners began receiving fake WeTransfer notifications by email.
+In January 2019 many of our friends, customers, and partners began receiving fake WeTransfer notifications by email.
 The emails seemingly come from WeTransfer, apparently on behalf of someone at Burli Software.
-They’re not.
+They were not sent by Burli.

-We’re not cyber-security experts but from what we can tell, the emails do come from and link first to WeTransfer, the well-known and reputable file sharing service.
-From there things go south quickly.
+We’re not cyber-security experts but from what we can tell, the emails come from and link first to WeTransfer, the well-known and reputable service for sending files.
+From there things go pear-shaped very quickly.

-Thanks to a trick with a .html file, the reader is quickly forwarded to a login screen.
-This screen (which no longer has anything to do with WeTransfer) asks for both the username and password of the user’s current email account.
+Thanks to a trick with an .html file, the reader is quickly forwarded to a login screen.
+This screen (which looks like a WeTransfer pager but isn’t) asks for both the username and password of the user’s current email account.
 It offers several options – Hotmail, Office, Yahoo, Gmail, and so on: the usual suspects.
 Once the user enters those details and presses ‘Login’, no download happens.

-Our best guess is that instead of a document download from WeTransfer, what has actually happened is that the email login information (enough to log in and take control of that email account) has been sent deep into the unlit back streets of the internet.
+Of course, there never was a WeTransfer document to download.
+Instead that username and password (enough to log in and take control of the account) has been sent deep into the unlit back streets of the internet.

-If you followed that link and are here with questions, our urgent advice is to change the password on that account as soon as possible (now is a great time.
+If you followed that link, entered account details, got no document, and are now here with questions, our urgent advice is to change the password on that account as soon as possible (now is a great time.
 Go on… we’ll wait right here for you while you change it).
 Adding 2-factor authentication to that account, which foils many of these attacks, is also a good idea.
-If it was a work account, let the IT folks know ASAP.
+If it was a work email account, let your IT folks know ASAP.

-As far as we can tell, no Burli server, account or system is involved in these phishing attacks.
+As far as we can tell, no Burli server, account or system is involved in these attacks.
 We have no reason to believe the folks at WeTransfer have anything to do with it either.
-That means there’s very little we can do about it other than alert folks that these are phishing emails and that we are not currently sending anything – certainly not random and unexpected documents – to them via WeTransfer.
+That means there’s very little we can do other than alert you that these emails are probably malicious, aren’t from us, and that we are have not sent anything – certainly not unexplained and unexpected documents – to anyone via WeTransfer.